Bowel Cancer Awareness Month runs throughout April.

-I am a consultant in Trauma & Orthopaedic surgery with a specialist interest in knee disorders.
+I am a consultant in trauma and orthopaedic surgery with a specialist interest in knee disorders.
 My practice encompasses the entire spectrum of knee problems, ranging from arthroscopic (keyhole) ligament reconstruction following sporting injuries, to complex knee arthroplasty (replacement) for degenerative diseases.

 College of Physicians and Surgeons of Ontario (CPSO).

 Consultant in Trauma & Orthopaedic Surgery, Medway Maritime HospitalBack to top

 I enjoy outdoor activities such as mountain biking and snowboarding.
 Both my wife and myself are interested in travel and often visit Europe and Asia.
 I have backpacked across North America and we have explored New Zealand by campervan and have toured South Africa and Australia.
 As part of my training as a surgeon, we had the opportunity of living and working in Australia for a year, and Canada for six months.Back to top